Embed Env Vars in Files on a Nginx Docker Image with envsubst

 However, to realize this, the Nginx image needs to have the capability to customize certain settings through environment variables.
 Without this, Docker builds would be necessary every time a single setting to be changed.

-Let's build a Simple ngnix Docker Image
+Let's build a Simple Nginx Docker Image

 1. Create a new directory for your project: